SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFieldInfoRelation/GetMdoListName.md

 # String GetMdoListName()

 MDO list name used to populate this list.
-(Read-only - derived from TargetTable)
+(Read-only* derived from TargetTable)

 **Returns:** String